Disney, ESPN Strike UFC TV and Streaming Deal

 "It was important for us to be compensated in the upper echelon of sports properties," says Mark Shapiro, co-president of IMG.

 The deal with ESPN is a significant step in that direction.
-Disney and ESPN will be hoping the UFC'S young fan base will embrace ESPN+, which costs $4.99 per-month, or $49.99 for the year.
+Disney and ESPN will be hoping the UFC'S young fan base will embrace ESPN+, which costs $4.99 per month, or $49.99 for the year.
 Shapiro characterized UFC as the new "anchor tenant" at ESPN+, which is a significant priority at Disney.
-It is also the first major deal to be consummated under new ESPN president Jimmy Pitaro's watch as the worldwide sports leader attempts to build a robust digital business to compliment - and compensate for - a linear business marked by losses due to cord cutting and evolving consumer behavior toward OTT services.
+It is also the first major deal to be consummated under new ESPN president Jimmy Pitaro's watch as the worldwide sports leader attempts to build a robust digital business to complement — and compensate for — a linear business marked by losses due to cord- cutting and evolving consumer behavior toward OTT services.

 "We're placing our chips on what we think is currently the best sports streaming platform," adds Shapiro.
-"When they debuted the new app in early April, it made it abundantly clear the focus they were putting on quality latency the navigation.That’s something we really looked at; Facebook is carrying baseball; Amazon is carrying tennis.
+"When they debuted the new app in early April, it made it abundantly clear the focus they were putting on quality.That’s something we really looked at; Facebook is carrying baseball; Amazon is carrying tennis.
 ESPN+ is standout for us for several reasons; the retail price tag, they have a very limited number of ads, most importantly was the quality and the priority at the company."

 Besides live events, UFC content on ESPN+ will include new seasons of Dana White's Contender Series, original content from IMG, exclusive pre-bout and post-event shows around the live events and UFC Countdown shows.